Risingson/eveeyedocs/docs/data/database.md

 Currently a map is owned by the user that created it originally.
 Also only that user can edit the map.

 ## Adding Data
 To add data you need to load a regional map.
 Opening a database set's details will show all systems on that map in a table.
 Edit the data and watch the map display it right away.
-With the details open clicking a system will sort that system to top of the list and put the cursor in the value's input field to edit right away.
-To bring up the normal solarsystem menu you can double-click it.
+Clicking a system will sort that system to top of the list and put the cursor in the value's input field to edit right away.

 ## Data Display
 When opening a set's details the display options `Node` and `Label` will get activated automatically.
 You can  display your data via `Sectors` or `Tags` aswell.
 Please select them via the data displays menu.